dxc-technology/halstack-react/lib/README.md

 cd app # from the root folder
 ```

 Install the application dependencies.
-The Halstack React CDK dependency is linked to the local `lib` folder.
-This one must have been previously built.
+The Halstack React library dependency is linked to the local `lib` folder.
+This one must have been previously built:

 ```bash
 npm install
 ```

-Start the application.
+Start the application:

 ```bash
 npm start # runs create-react-app dev server